Lloyd's of London back in profit as disaster claims drop

-LONDON (Reuters) - The Lloyd’s of London LOL.UL insurance market swung back into profit in the first six months of 2012 after a comparative lack of natural catastrophes reduced its claims by nearly a third.
+LONDON, Sept 26 (Reuters) - The Lloyd’s of London insurance market swung back into profit in the first six months of 2012 after a comparative lack of natural catastrophes reduced its claims by nearly a third.

 Lloyd’s on Wednesday said it made a profit of 1.5 billion pounds ($2.44 billion) in the first half, compared with a loss of 697 million pounds a year earlier, when it paid out billions in claims because of earthquakes in Japan and New Zealand.